 What in the world is Absolute Zero, anyway?

-It is a theoretical concept involving temperature.
+Current Science says it is a theoretical concept involving temperature.
 A lot of effort went into developing the concept.
-Lots of smart people.
+Lots of smart people over a long period.

 This blog introduces Binary Dimension Theory.
 In Binary Dimension Theory there is a framework that relates concepts like temperature and thermodynamics and work and whatever else you can think of, under one construct.